 5 Eat Sulfur Rich Foods

-Cysteine, one of the 3 amino acids which glutathione is composed, contains sulfur.
+Cysteine, one of the 3 amino acids that make up glutathione, contains sulfur.
 So, by eating the right foods you can raise your glutathione levels.
 As you eat foods containing sulfur, you help form cysteine – and glutathione.
 Sulfur-rich foods include:

-I sometimes wish “big salad” would start marketing these foods for their glutathione-raising properties.
+I wish “big salad” would start marketing these foods for their glutathione-raising properties.
+Aged garlic extract, one supplement I take myself has also been shown to raise levels.

 6 Minimize Toxic Exposure

-While I wrote this review to show you how to naturally raise glutathione levels, one of the easiest ways help you do this is to reduce your exposure to glutathione- reducing toxins.
+While I wrote this review to show you how to naturally raise glutathione levels, one of the easiest ways to help you do this is to reduce your exposure to glutathione-reducing toxins.
 If you do this, you keep your levels high.
 For example, a group of compounds known to do this are called POPs –persistent organic pollutants.

 Opting for organic foods is one way to reduce exposure but since organic can be expensive, I know it's not always in the budget.
 Since POPs last so long in the body, the best we can do is try to minimize further exposure – and do some of the things outlined in the rest of this review.